Pearls, Girls and Monty Bodkin

 Pearls, Girls and Monty Bodkin is a comic novel by P. G. Wodehouse, first published in the United Kingdom on 12 October 1972 by Barrie & Jenkins, and in the United States on 6 August 1973 by Simon & Schuster, Inc. under the title The Plot That Thickened.
-Although written towards the end of the Wodehouse's life, and published 37 years after The Luck of the Bodkins (1935), the events of book follow on directly from those recounted in the earlier novel.
+Although written towards the end of the Wodehouse's life, and published 37 years after The Luck of the Bodkins (1935), the events of the book follow on directly from those recounted in the earlier novel.

 Monty Bodkin returns from Hollywood, with his romantic situation, previously recounted in Heavy Weather (1933) and The Luck of the Bodkins (1935), still as complicated as ever.
 Other recurring Wodehouse characters also appear, including the film studio president Ivor Llewellyn, the crook Alexander "Chimp" Twist, and Chimp's rivals Soapy and Dolly Molloy.
 Llewellyn was to return a year later in Bachelors Anonymous (1973).

 Plot

 Monty Bodkin's fiancée Gertrude Butterwick refuses to marry without the consent of her father J. B. Butterwick.
 He dislikes Monty and will not agree to the match unless Monty can remain gainfully employed for a full year.
 Having spent a year working as a production advisor for the Superba-Llewellyn Motion Picture Corporation in Hollywood, Monty now returns to England.
 However, Butterwick insists that the job did not count because Monty got it (in The Luck of the Bodkins) through dishonest means.

 To appease Butterwick, Monty seeks another paid position.
 Sally Miller (secretly in love with Monty) falsely tells her employer Grayce Llewellyn that Monty comes from an aristocratic family, and Grayce appoints Monty as secretary to her husband, Ivor Llewellyn, who is now in England.
 Monty is to work at the Llewellyns' newly rented country house, Mellingham Hall in Sussex, where Llewellyn is writing a history of his film studio.

 The domineering Grayce watches Llewellyn's spending closely to prevent him from gambling.
 He had previously acquired secret funds by selling Grayce's valuable pearl necklace without her knowledge and replacing it with a fake.
 Now he obtains more by borrowing from Monty.

 While Grayce is away, Llewellyn goes to an illegal nightclub with Monty and Sally.
 When the club is raided by the police, Sally helps the party to escape by pulling a dustbin over the head of a plainclothes policeman, Wilfred Chisholm.
 This valiant action causes Monty to fall in love with Sally.
 Unknown to them, Chisholm has over the past year become attracted to Gertrude, and would like to marry her.
 Although attracted to him, she feels she cannot break her engagement with Monty.